iburzynski/haskell-setup/README.md

 - Press Y and ENTER to install stack

 - You might now see a list of system requirements.
 These dependencies must be installed prior to continuing installation.
-    - (Linux) Install GHCup dependencies in separate terminal window:
+    - **Debian Linux:**  Install GHCup dependencies in separate terminal window:

       `~$ sudo apt-get install -y build-essential curl libffi-dev libffi7 libgmp-dev libgmp10 libncurses-dev libncurses5 libtinfo5`